-These coaches are in the 1934–1942 livery.
-During this period, the new, modernized livery was augmented by the GWR Shirtbutton roundel.
+During the 1934–1942 period, the new, modernized livery was augmented by the GWR 'shirtbutton' roundel.
 The logo was placed centrally on coach sides, while railcars carried it under the driving windows.

-From the outbreak of WWII, roofs were painted grey instead of white, as a means of making them less visible from the air.
+At an early stage in WWII, thought to be 1941, roofs were painted grey instead of white, as a means of making them less visible from the air.